 - Among teens age 14-17, nearly 5% of males and 5.5% of females have had anal sex .

 - Among teens age 15-19, 11% have had anal sex with a different-sex partner .

 Same-Sex Oral or Anal Sex

-Condoms and ContraceptivesAmong sexually active students, condom use at most recent sexual intercourse increased from 46% in 1991 to 63% in 2003, falling to 57% by 2015 .
-Most teens use a condom or other form of contraception the first time they have sexual intercourse (81% of sexually experienced females, 84% of males) .
-Among sexually active students nationally, in 2015, black males reported the highest levels of condom use (74% at last sex) .
-In 2015, 9% of sexually active students reported using condoms together with another form of birth control .
+Condoms and ContraceptivesAmong sexually active high school students, condom use at most recent sexual intercourse has declined from the recent high of 63% in 2003 to 54% in 2019 .
+Most teens use a condom or other form of contraception the first time they have sexual intercourse (78% of sexually experienced females, 89% of males) .
+In 2019, 9% of sexually active students reported using condoms together with another form of birth control .